michaelthorne/front-end-code-guide/README.md

 - `aria-*`, `role`
 - `data-*`

-This is an example of the recommended attribute order for an image:
+This is an example of the recommended attribute order for an **image**:

 ```html
 <img src="…" width="…" height="…" title="…" alt="…" />
 ```

-This is an example of the recommended attribute order for a form control:
+This is an example of the recommended attribute order for a **form control**:

 ```html
 <input class="…" name="…" type="…" />
 ```

-This is an example of the recommended attribute order for an anchor:
+This is an example of the recommended attribute order for an **anchor**:

 ```html
 <a href="" title="…" data-attribute="…">
 ```

-This is an example of the recommended attribute order for a tag:
+This is an example of the recommended attribute order for a **tag**:

 ```html
 <div class="" id="" aria-controls="" role="">